wallymathieu/assertfail/_posts/2015-06-06-Lots-of-deliverables.md

 The problem is if you separate your code into many assemblies to early before you know the interdependencies between different subdomains.
 You can easily get a lot of code and extra assemblies due to subdomains that need to know much about each other.
 I like the reasoning in [Martin Fowlers post](http://martinfowler.com/bliki/MonolithFirst.html): That you should wait until you know more.

 Sometimes, the best thing is to start with a new library or dll.
 Starting out a bit greenfield when you start develop something new (something of sufficient size and with sufficiently small amount of knowledge about the existing code).
+It's like applying the single responsibility principle on a larger scale.